 If you're using the usual household refrigerator to store the bsf larvae, it might be too cold for them.
 To save the larvae alive, people put them in a wine fridge.

-In the 50-60s F (10-15C), the larvae will be alive and well.
+In the 50-60s F (10-15C) temperature range, the larvae will be alive and well.
 They'll actually go into hibernation mode and may turn motionless at this point.

 But don't worry, these grubs are very hardy and they won't die easily.
 The point that may freeze them to death is when temperature drops below 20F (-6C).